Ronitt272/Web-Information-Extraction-with-SpanBERT-and-Gemini/README.md

 `python3 -m spacy download en_core_web_lg` <br>
 `python3 project2.py [-spanbert|-gemini] <google api key> <google engine id> <google gemini api key> <r> <t> <q> <k>` <br>

-r => an integer between 1 and 4, indicating the relation to extract: 1 is for Schools_Attended, 2 is for Work_For, 3 is for Live_In, and 4 is for Top_Member_Employees.
+r => an integer between 1 and 4, indicating the relation to extract: 1 is for Schools_Attended, 2 is for Work_For, 3 is for Live_In, and 4 is for Top_Member_Employees. <br>
-t => is a real number between 0 and 1, indicating the "extraction confidence threshold," which is the minimum extraction confidence that we request for the tuples in the output; t is ignored if we are specifying -gemini. q => is a "seed query," which is a list of words in double quotes corresponding to a plausible tuple for the relation to extract (e.g., "bill gates microsoft" for relation Work_For). k => is an integer greater than 0, indicating the number of tuples that we request in the output.
+t => is a real number between 0 and 1, indicating the "extraction confidence threshold," which is the minimum extraction confidence that we request for the tuples in the output; t is ignored if we are specifying -gemini. <br>
+q => is a "seed query," which is a list of words in double quotes corresponding to a plausible tuple for the relation to extract (e.g., "bill gates microsoft" for relation Work_For). <br>
+k => is an integer greater than 0, indicating the number of tuples that we request in the output. <br>

 # Internal Design